Capital Grants Policy

 The Ontario Trillium Foundation (OTF) is an important funder of capital infrastructure in communities.

-OTF funds capital project that support the OTF’s Priority Outcomes.
+OTF funds capital projects that support the OTF’s Priority Outcomes.
 This includes projects that:

 - Enhance access to programs, activities, services, community spaces and full participation in the life of the community